Trapped atoms in spatially-structured vector light fields: Introduction

 We start by presenting a closed form to evaluate the focal electric fields of propagating waves beyond the paraxial approximation and taking into account the full vector properties of the field.
 Then, we discuss the interaction Hamiltonian, taking the electric dipole (E1) and electric quadrupole (E2) transitions into account, and discuss several interesting example scenarios, with special attention on vortex light carrying orbital angular momentum.
-We treat arbitrary geometries for the quantizing magnetic field, the beam's propagation vector $k$ and polarization $\sigma$ by using a spherical tensor representation and several mathematical identities.
+We describe arbitrary light-matter interaction geometries represented by different angles between the quantizing magnetic field and the beam's propagation direction and we account for multiple polarization distributions by using the spherical tensor decomposition of the interaction Hamiltonian and several mathematical identities.
 For example, we show that for strongly focused beams, the polarization in the focal plane is in general position-dependent, which leads to complex spatial dependencies of the excitation probabilities.
 Evidence of this property was experimentally demonstrated in our previous works with ions centered on vortex beams~\cite{schmiegelow2016transfer,Quinteiro2017}.
 Moreover, we demonstrate how more complex features arise if the spatial position of the atomic absorber is varied transversally across the beam~\cite{Solyanik2019,Afanasev_2018}.
 This can be either realized by scanning the ion's position across the beam or by moving the beam with respect to a fixed absorber~\cite{drechsler2021optical,PhysRevLett.127.263603}.
 Finally, we extend the theoretical framework accounting for the atomic center-of-mass motion, which is fundamental to describe tightly bound neutral atoms in optical tweezers, or trapped ions in Paul traps.
 In these cases, the quantized external degrees of freedom couple to the electric field via light forces~\cite{stopp2022coherent}.
 In the last section, we sketch applications for tailored light fields, with emphasis on quantum computing and -simulation.
 We point out that structured light may provide an addressable way to control and measure motion transverse to the beam's propagation direction, improve cooling of atomic sensors and mitigating frequency shift from parasitic transitions for atomic clocks~\cite{PhysRevLett.129.253901}.
 Incentivized by these perspectives, we expect further applications or generalizations of the presented framework.